Nixtla/statsforecast/experiments/m3/README.md

 ## Background

-In [Statistical, machine learning and deep learning forecasting methods: Comparisons and ways forward](https://www.tandfonline.com/doi/full/10.1080/01605682.2022.2118629), prominent participants of the forecasting science community compare Deep Learning models and Statistical models for all 3,003 series of the M3 competition.
+In [Statistical, machine learning and deep learning forecasting methods: Comparisons and ways forward](https://www.tandfonline.com/doi/full/10.1080/01605682.2022.2118629), Makridakis and other prominent participants of the forecasting science community compare Deep Learning models and Statistical models for all 3,003 series of the M3 competition.

 > The purpose of [the] paper is to test empirically the value currently added by Deep Learning (DL) approaches in time series forecasting by comparing the accuracy of some state-of-theart DL methods with that of popular Machine Learning (ML) and statistical ones.